As psychologists, we asked Earth’s most pressing question about climate change. Why the inaction?

 Another problem is that the people who lobbied the hardest for global warming awareness were stereotyped as hippies, fanatics, or extremists, again highlighting an underlying cognitive bias.

-Now, however, this stereotypical perception seems to be shifting as the discourse of climate change is repurposed into mainstream language.
+Now, however, this stereotypical perception seems to be shifting: The discourse of climate change is being repurposed into mainstream language.

 Another way audiences disengage from the climate change discussion is through the “doom” scenario: campaigns with facts relating to the ice caps melting X km away, or overheating X years away created a barrier for audience understanding.